jonaujo89/react-native-pokemon-challenge/README.md

   - Additional detail screen for Cards
   - Thoughtful use of animations & transitions (e.g. during loading or state changes)
   - Personal flourishes & additions to the app
-  - Appropriate usage of Typescript
+  - Appropriate usage of TypeScript

+### Not comfortable with Typescript?

+Feel free to rename ts/tsx files to js/jsx and/or remove types.

 # TypeScript Example